Sheldon-Williams Collegiate

 Sheldon-Williams Collegiate (SWC) is a high school for grades 9 through 12, located in the Lakeview neighbourhood of Regina, Saskatchewan, Canada.

 A part of Regina Public Schools, Sheldon offers a variety of programs and extracurricular activities, including the VISA program, which integrates foreign and Canadian students.
 It is also well known for its fine arts program.

 Its namesake, Catherine Sheldon-Williams, was an English immigrant and long-time school board member.

-The school currently serves approximately 650 students.
-Its associate elementary schools are Argyle School, Connaught Community School, Davin School, Ethel Milliken School, Harbour Landing School, and Lakeview School.
+The school currently serves approximately 850 students.
+Its associate elementary schools are Argyle School, Connaught Community School, The Crescents School, Harbour Landing School, and Lakeview School.